napdown/Burkina-Faso-NAP/README.md

-This is Burkina Faso's Climate Change National Adaptation Plan (NAP) (2024-2028).
+This is a draft version of Burkina Faso's Climate Change National Adaptation Plan (NAP) (2024-2028).